List of East Bengal FC records and statistics

 East Bengal Football Club is an Indian professional football club based in Kolkata, West Bengal, which competes in Indian Super League, the top tier of Indian football.
 The club was formed when the vice-president of Jorabagan, Suresh Chandra Chaudhuri, resigned when Jorabagan sent out their starting eleven but with the notable exclusion of defender Sailesh Bose who was dropped from the squad for reasons not disclosed when they were about to face Mohun Bagan in the Cooch Behar Cup semi-final on 28 July 1920.
 He along with Raja Manmatha Nath Chaudhuri, Ramesh Chandra Sen and Aurobinda Ghosh, formed East Bengal, in Jorabagan home of Suresh Chandra on 1 August 1920; 99 years ago.
 East Bengal started playing in the Calcutta Football League 2nd division from 1921 and in 1925 they qualified for the first division for the first time and since then they have won numerous titles in Indian Football.

-East Bengal joined the National Football League since its inception in 1996 and is the only club to play all seasons till date, even after its name changed to I-League in 2007.
-East Bengal have won the National Football League thrice: 2000–01, 2002–03 and 2003–04, and became runners-up 7 times, the most of any Indian clubs.
-Among other trophies, East Bengal have won the Calcutta Football League 39 times, IFA Shield 29 times, Federation Cup 8 times and the Durand Cup 16 times.
+East Bengal joined the National Football League since its inception in 1996 and is the only club to play all seasons of top flight Indian football till date.
+East Bengal have won the top tier League four times: 2000–01, 2002–03, 2003–04, and 2025–26 and became runners-up 7 times, the most of any Indian clubs.
+Among other trophies, East Bengal have won the Calcutta Football League 41 times, IFA Shield 29 times, Federation Cup 8 times, Super Cup 1 time, and the Durand Cup 16 times.